iamawatermelo/train-departure-board/README.md

 # train-departure-board

-Compose Desktop powered train departure board, using the OpenLDBSVWS (yes, that's what it's called)
+Compose Desktop powered train departure board, using the OpenLDBWS

 Sorry about the weird Git history, lol